Post

 The journey

-Adapt our timeline to realities
+Adapting our timeline to reality

 Based on the progress in Flamingo we raised the flag to the TC that the Eventlet removal timeline of OpenStack needs to be revised to make it more realistic for Nova.
 This went smoother than I anticipated and led to some extra clarification about the relationship between this work and our SLURP upgrade support.